rubywarlock/array_while/README.md

 # ArrayWhile

 ### clean code
-This gem extends the Array class by adding a while method for arrays.
+This gem extends the Array and Hash classes by adding a while method for arrays.
 The method repeats the loop while most of it is used while remaining inside the given method, which allows for cleaner code using the capabilities of a regular while loop.

 ### perfomance